11 dead, 31 rescued after boat capsizes near Puerto Rico

 “If not for that, we would not have known about this until someone would have found any sign or received reports from people that their loved ones are missing,” Castrodad said.
 “They found them early enough that we were able to coordinate a response.”

-The boat was spotted more than 11 miles (18 kilometers) north of the uninhabited island of Desecheo, which is off Puerto Rico’s west coast.
+The boat was spotted more than 11 miles north of the uninhabited island of Desecheo, which is off Puerto Rico’s west coast.
 The U.S. Coast Guard said those rescued were 20 men and 11 women.

 The capsizing comes less than a week after the U.S. Coast Guard and Dominican navy on Saturday rescued 68 migrants in the Mona Passage, a treacherous area between Puerto Rico and the Dominican Republic.
 One woman believed to be from Haiti died, Castrodad said.